Sahiba Cuccria

 And while you’re shopping for protection, think about a holiday-specific box or even some decorations for your regular box.
 Your customers will appreciate the effort.

-A word of caution: be aware that packages may be unwrapped, inspected, and then wrapped again by customs.
-With this in mind, ensure that items can be easy repacked so that they don’t arrive damaged.
+A word of caution - be aware that packages may be unwrapped, inspected, and then wrapped again by customs.
+Ensure that items can be easy repacked so that they don’t arrive damaged.

 5. Insure your shipments

 While most packages are delivered safely, sometimes things can go wrong.
-Packages may be damaged or lost in transit, and when the customer complains, you will have to bite the bullet and take the hit— unless you take out insurance.
+Packages may be damaged or lost in transit, and when the customer files a complaint, you will have to bite the bullet and take the hit, unless the products are insured.
 To protect yourself and your customer, make sure you accurately declare the value of your shipment and get adequate insurance coverage, especially for high-value shipments.

-6. Be clear about local taxes and duties
+6. Be transparent about local taxes and duties

 Surprising customers is great, but not if the surprise entails additional costs.
-They may think they’re getting a great deal online, only to find that they have to pay customs duties and sales tax when their package arrives.
+They may think they’re getting a great deal online, only to find that they are to pay customs, duties and taxes when their package arrives.
 Imagine their disappointment!
 That’s why you should clearly state on your website that customers are responsible for duties in the destination country, or choose shipping services whose costs already have these fees built in.

 7. Consider free shipping

 Now that you’re set up for international shipping, attract new customers from around the world by giving them one more reason to buy from you.
 Free shipping!
 If you’ve been considering free shipping as an option, the holidays are the perfect time to start.
-79% of consumers are more likely to shop online if shipping is free, so if you want to make the global splash you’re going for, set yourself up with a cheaper shipping option that gives you the ability to absorb the shipping costs.
-Think of it as a little gift for your new customers, and a long-term gain for you.
+79% of consumers are more likely to shop online if shipping is free, so if you want to make the global splash you’re going for, set yourself up with a shipping option that offers competitive pricing to give you the ability to absorb the shipping costs.
+Think of it as a small gift for your new customers, and a long-term gain for you.
 If you’re not ready to fully commit to free shipping, consider setting a minimum purchase value that qualifies shoppers for free shipping.
-25% of consumers would spend more money in order to qualify for free shipping, so that’s another way to incentivize buyers, boosting your sales and absorbing more of your shipping costs.
+25% of consumers would spend more money to qualify for free shipping, so that’s another way to incentivize buyers, boosting your sales and absorbing more of your shipping costs.

 8. Keep your options open